-- Disabled pupils reported a higher level of disrupted learning during the pandemic than non-disabled pupils, and there is a risk that the ongoing impact of the pandemic could increase existing educational inequalities for disabled children.
+- Disabled pupils reported a higher level of disrupted learning during the COVID-19 pandemic than non-disabled pupils, and there is a risk that the ongoing impact of the COVID-19 pandemic could increase existing educational inequalities for disabled children.

 - Despite the Coronavirus Act 2020 giving ministers powers to relax statutory duties on SEN provision, the Welsh Government chose not to modify these obligations.